Buttercream

 Buttercream, also referred to as butter icing or butter frosting, is used for either filling, coating or decorating cakes.
 The main ingredients are butter and some type of sugar.

 Buttercream is commonly flavored with vanilla.
 Other common flavors are chocolate, fruits, and other liquid extracts.
 Food coloring is commonly added if the buttercream is being used as decoration.
 Buttercream can be piped or spread in decorative patterns and shapes.

 Varieties

-Mock cream or buttercream
+American buttercream or mock cream

-Mock cream or buttercream is a simple buttercream made by creaming together butter and powdered sugar to the desired consistency and lightness.
+American buttercream or mock cream is a simple buttercream made by creaming together butter and powdered sugar to the desired consistency and lightness.
 Some or all of the butter can be replaced with margarine, or shortening.
 A small amount of milk or cream is added to adjust the texture.
 Usually twice as much sugar as butter by weight is used.
 Some recipes also call for powdered milk or meringue powder.

 Compared to other types of buttercream, American buttercream has fewer ingredients, and is quicker and easier to make.
 It is also sweeter because of the high amount of sugar.
-Because it does not have an egg or cooked base, it is less stable and melts easily in warm temperatures.
+Because it does not have an egg or cooked base, it is more stable and melts less easily in warm temperatures.